 Don was born in Smithfield, Tennessee.
-Not long after being born the family moved to Murfreesboro, Tennessee, south of Nashville.
+The family moved to Murfreesboro, Tennessee, South of Nashville, shortly after being born.
 “Good ole’ home folk,” is what you would say about the Rutledges.
-They lived on a farm where all of them worked together as a family.
+They lived on a farm where they all worked together as a family.
 Growing up in rural Tennessee is where Don was exposed to the world.
-Don’s family was involved in the local Baptist community church, where they were often praying for and listening to missionaries from all over the world.
-Although this family was in the country, they were not limited by any means.
+Don’s family was involved in the local Baptist community church, where they often prayed for and listening to missionaries from all over the world.
+Although this family was in the country, they were not limited.
 This world vision is what would drive Don throughout his life.

 One of Don’s uncles had a box camera.
 Don asked if he could use it.
-Going to the local drug store, he bought some film and went back to the farm to explore his own home with a camera.
+He bought some film at the local drugstore and returned to the farm to explore his home with a camera.
 Don took many different pictures of the farm while he was a teenager.
-Having these photographs developed, he started to see the mysterious power of the photograph.
+Having these photographs developed, he started to see the mysterious power of the photo.

 During the summers Don went on mission trips to help missionaries in places like Central America.
 Recording these visits with his camera, he then would show the pictures to his church and other groups.

-They not only enjoyed the photographs, but were “transported” from Tennessee to Central America, through the “eyes of Don.”
-Don was always pulling for the underdog, since he could relate.
-While in high school some boys jumped Don and seriously hurt him.
+They enjoyed the photographs and were “transported” from Tennessee to Central America through the “eyes of Don.”
+Don was always pulling for the underdog since he could relate.
+While in high school, some boys jumped Don and seriously hurt him.
 He had been wearing braces at the time.
 His mouth was beaten up outside and inside.
 He later found each of the boys alone and repaid the favor.
-He knew very well what it was like to be a minority in umber.
-This experience taught Don, that there are times when people need others to help them.
+He knew very well what it was like to be a minority in number.
+This experience taught Don that there are times when people need others to help them.

 Don’s helping nature moved him into the ministry.
 Don was answering the call to the ministry that he felt deep inside of himself.
 After talking to church leaders, Don was led to believe that the only place that he could serve as a minister was as a pastor or a missionary.